Kashmir papier-mâché: Manufacturing process

-The skilled artisans involved with this painstaking process are called sakhta makers.
-The materials involved with this process are discarded paper, cloth, straw of rice plant, copper sulfate, which are mixed and made into a pulp.
+The skilled artisans involved with this painstaking process are called Paper Mache makers.
+The materials involved with this process are discarded paper, cloth, straw of rice plant, which are mixed and made into a pulp.
 The paper, after immersing in water for 4–5 weeks, is taken out and made into a pulp and dried.
 The dried paper is then converted to a powder.
 There is also a practice to mix the powdered paper with rice water to facilitate coagulation.
 The pulp thus made is applied on molds made in wood or brass.
 In earlier times, the mold was made of clay by the craftsman himself.
 It is also said that paper was just softened and not pulped and then applied in layers over the mold and drying it after covering each layer of pulp to get the desired shape.
 At the wet stage of application, the layers were covered with a muslin cloth and overlaid with another layer of material similar to plaster of Paris, locally known as gutchi.